Theming

 When using a theme with individual props, SailKit follows these merging rules:

-- Fonts: Individual fonts override theme fonts
+- Fonts: Individual fonts completely override theme fonts (not merged)

 - Breakpoint: Individual breakpoint overrides theme breakpoint

-- Custom Styles: Custom styles from both theme and individual props are concatenated in order (theme styles first, then individual styles)
+- Custom Styles: Custom styles from both theme and individual props are concatenated